 First, annual carbon accumulation by no-tillage, on average, was 0.55 t C ha-1 yr-1 compared with 0.27 and 0.07 t C ha-1 yr-1 respectively by disk and chisel plow tillage.
-Thus, on average, our no-tillage outperformed Franzluebbers’ (2010) 0.45 t C ha-1 yr-1 multi-site conservation tillage estimate for the southeastern United States, and performed considerably better than 0.3-0.4 t C ha-1 yr-1 reported by Aguilera et al. for Mediterranean cropping systems.
+Thus, on average, our no-tillage outperformed Franzluebbers’ (2010) 0.45 t C ha-1 yr-1 multi-site conservation tillage estimate for the southeastern United States and performed considerably better than 0.3-0.4 t C ha-1 yr-1 reported by Aguilera et al. for the Mediterranean cropping systems.
 Incidentally, the Aguilera rates were applied by Powlson et al. in their calculations, and generally conform with measurements from other soil and climatic regions (Sanderman et al. 2010; VandenBygaart et al. 2008).
-Applying a global cereal crops area of 559 million hectares (per Powelson et al. 2014), soil under no-tillage at Reidsville would accumulate, annually, 0.31 Gt C, equal to 1.04 Gt CO2e yr-1.
-This estimate falls short of the UNEP 2020 emissions reduction figures, but not fatally.
+Applying a global cereal crops area of 559 million hectares (per Powelson et al. 2014), the soil under no-tillage at Reidsville would accumulate, annually, 0.31 Gt C, equal to 1.04 Gt CO2e yr-1.
+This estimate falls short of the UNEP 2013 emissions reduction targets, but not fatally.

 Second, the box and whisker plots suggest a high cross-plot variance in soil organic carbon accumulation within less than 1 hectare (2.47 acres) of a uniform soil mapping unit (Wedowee sandy loam).
-For example, the standard error for disk tillage in Panel (B) is ±0.18 t C ha-1 yr-1 , which is 67% of its mean value.
+For example, the standard error for disk tillage in Panel (B) is ±0.18 t C ha-1 yr-1, which is 67% of its mean value.
 The situation for chisel plow is even worse: its standard error is ±0.05 t C ha-1 yr-1, about equal to its mean!
 Furthermore, the coefficient of variation (CV), a relative statistical measure of precision was: 68% for no-tillage; and 159% and 131% for chisel and disk plow tillage, respectively.
 Several disk and chisel plow tillage plots had negative rates of soil carbon accumulation.
 As such, the data are not very good predictors of carbon sequestration at Reidsville let alone other locations with different soil, crop, cropping rotation, and management.
 Given that tillage plots are cropped across a ~5% slope (Figures D and E), we surmise that redistribution of crop residue and particulate organic matter has occurred over the years (simulations measuring runoff and sediment deposition have been conducted in these plots so we know it is happening).
 This could explain some of the plot-to-plot variation in carbon stocks.

 None the less, sloping topography is a common feature in the southern Piedmont even down through the upper Coastal Plain.
 We should, therefore, expect to find variations in soil carbon accumulation at least as great, if not greater than, those measured at Reidsville.
 On the opposite end, in one of the longest-running, well-characterized tillage trials located in northern France (Dimassi et al. 2014), there has been, astonishingly, no increase in soil organic carbon under no-tillage after 41 years!
 Similar findings were reported by Loke et al. (2012) under wheat in South Africa, and Young et al. (2009) under long-fallow and continuous cereal cropping in Australia.
 No wonder then, Dimassi et al. conclude “there is still no consensus on the importance of sequestration which can be expected from reduced tillage”.
 I would concur.